zacharski/database-course/rudiments/workshop-server-v2/README.md

 #### Response

-If username not already in database:
+If username not already in database don't add anything and send:

-`{ "status": "user not in database"}{ "status": "user added"}`
+`{ "status": "user not in database"}`

-Else if workshop not already in database:

-`{ "status": "workshop does not exist"}`

-Else if workshop not already in database:
+Else if workshop not already in database don't add anything and send:

 `{ "status": "workshop does not exist"}`